 Dengue fever is a flu-like illness.
 The infection is passed to humans through mosquito bites.
 Children and infants who are infected may have no symptoms or only a minor, flu-like illness.
 Adults who become infected may develop a more severe, life-threatening illness.

-Dengue fever is caused by one of four specific dengue viruses.
+Dengue fever is caused by 1 of 4 specific dengue viruses.
 They are passed to humans by

 Travel to tropical or subtropical areas can increase your chance of getting dengue fever.
 Areas with known dengue fever include:

 - Countries in the Caribbean (including Puerto Rico) and Central and South America